robvanpamel/robvanpamel.github.io/_posts/2023-01-30-NDCLondon-Lookback.md

 - Use of sync communications

-once again, there were a lot of other interesting sessions but it would take too long to list all the talks I attended.
-I must admit that the overall quality of the given talks was very high.
+Once again, there were a lot of other interesting sessions but it would take way too long to list all these talks.
+I must admit that the overall quality of the given talks on the conference was very high.
 And looking back also includes the nice lunches we had in combination with a good party from the line-breakers on Thursday.

 That will be it for today, see you next time!